webreinvent/vaah-docs/docs/vaahcms/basic/setting/mails.md

 This will publish files under `resources/views/vendor/mail` directory.
-To affect the VaahCMS `Mails`, you can edit following file:
+To update the UI of the VaahCMS `Mails`, you can edit following file:

 ```
 resources/views/vendor/mail/html/header.blade.php